graphql/graphql.github.io/site/learn/BestPractice-NodeInterface.md

 standard way of providing these IDs.

 Because little is known about the object other than its ID, we call these objects "nodes."
-An example of a query for a  node is the following query:
+Here is an example query for a node:

 ```graphql
 {